MaayonThayaparan/ShoppingApp/README.md

 ### Installation
 - Download Node.JS and NPM: https://nodejs.org/en/download
 - Download project from GitHub
-- Open project folder in VSCode
-- Open a new terminal (Terminal --> New Termainl)
+- Open a new terminal
-- Ensure you are in the project folder
+- Navigate to the project folder
 - Run the following command to install all the packages that are required for running the server (without start and end quotes):
   "npm install --s"

 ### Executing the Program
-- Open project folder in VSCode
-- Open a new terminal (Terminal --> New Termainl)
+- Open a new terminal and navigate to project folder
 - Start the server using the below command in the terminal (without start and end quotes):
   "npm start"
 - This will launch the website.
 You can do the following: